magicoflolis/Magic-PH/userscript/README.md

 This UserScipt is a small part of a webextension I am currently developing. [https://github.com/magicoflolis/Magic-PH](https://github.com/magicoflolis/Magic-PH)

+[Desktop/Mobile] Right click in video player to access the menu.

+[Mobile] Tap the cog in the video player to access the menu.

 **NOTE:**

 This UserScipt uses the 'unsafeWindow' object.